13 Different Types of Coffee Makers: Something for Everyone

 They are often passed down through families for generations.

 From the outside, a percolator looks like a kettle.
-But inside, it has a tube running up its center and a filter basket near the top.
+But inside, it has a tube running up its centre and a filter basket near the top.
 To brew, you fill the filter basket with ground coffee, coarser than what you’d use for a Moka pot, and the main chamber is filled with water.
 The kettle is then heated until the water comes to a slow boil.
 This is known as percolation.

 The water then travels up the central tube and showers over the coffee to extract it.
 The water continually cycles through this process as long as the heat is maintained.
 So the coffee gets stronger over time depending on how many times it has cycled through the ground coffee.